Profectum Parent Educational Program

 Step 2 access the course

-Program Overview
+Program overview

 Profectum’s DIR® Faculty has had the privilege of accompanying numerous families throughout multiple decades, gaining valuable insights into the rewards and obstacles of living with and loving individuals with developmental challenges.
-In close collaboration with these extraordinary families, Profectum has developed the themes and curated content for this webcast series as resource to enhance your DIR® journey.
-Topics include:
+In close collaboration with these extraordinary families, Profectum has developed the themes and curated content for this webcast series as a resource to enhance your DIR® journey.

 • DIR® Model